 Trust me, having time away from the brooder makes life simpler.

-And as you can imagine, when it comes to butchering it’s easier to do 10 chickens at a time than to do 50.
+And as you can imagine, when it comes to butchering, it’s easier to do 10 chickens at a time than to do 50.

 You can, of course, play with these numbers a bit.
 If you need to feed more than one person and want 80 or 100 chickens but would rather handle fewer batches, then raise four batches of 20 chickens each.
 Just remember that when it’s time to butcher the birds, you don’t want to find that you’ve bitten off more than you can chew (so to speak).

 Generally, if temperatures aren't dropping lower than 70 degrees at night, you can get away with taking the chicks out of the brooder when they're one week old.
 However, they still need to be indoors until they're pretty well feathered.
-This is a benefit to me because I have a "backroom" in my chicken coop where I can put summer chicks, and I don't even have to deal with the brooder.
+This benefits me because I have a "backroom" in my chicken coop where I can put summer chicks, and I don't even have to deal with the brooder.
 If you don't have a separate space for the babies, you should just leave them in the brooder until they feather out.

-To be honest, I haven't had the pleasure of raising my own beef - yet.
-It's on the list of Things I Need to do in the Next Ten Years, with about fifty-thousand other things.
+To be honest, I haven't had the pleasure of raising my own beef yet.
+It's on the list of things I need to do in the next ten years, with about fifty-thousand other things.
 I'm really looking forward to the day, which hopefully will be soon, when I can raise some beef.

 I don't like to speak extensively about things I haven't done myself, and I don't have any personal experience dealing with the particular needs of beef cattle (whatever they may be).

 But here's what I do know about beef and raising beef cattle: